 Why do Kids in Childcare Get Sick More Easily?

-Infectious diseases are common among young children, and childcare settings (e.g. infant care, nursery, kindergarten) are a hotbed for the spread of such diseases.
+Infectious diseases tend to be common among young children, and childcare settings (e.g. infant care, nursery, kindergarten) are a hotbed for the spread of such diseases.
 In fact, young children in childcare settings are 2-3 times more likely to fall ill.

-This is because young children have not yet been exposed to many common germs, thus have not built up resistance or immunity to them.
+This is because young children have yet to be exposed to numerous common germs, which means that their bodies have no immunity or resistance against these germs yet.
 Close contact between children for prolonged periods also increases exposure to these contagious diseases.

-In addition, young children may have habits that promote spread of germs, such as putting their fingers, toys and other objects in their mouth.
+In addition, young children are more likely to spread germs when they put their fingers, toys and other objects into their mouths.

 What is Hand Foot Mouth Disease (HFMD)?